 It’s set across Italy (for the eating), India (for the praying) and Bali (for the love).
 If you’ve been to these places then you’ll find yourself longing to return.
 If you’ve never been before you’ll want to pack a bag and go right away to live out your own story.
 Who knows what could happen?

 Favourite quote: “The only thing more unthinkable than leaving was staying; the only thing more impossible than staying was leaving.”

 by Jack Kerouac

-This classic novel follows Kerouac’s years traveling the North American continent with his friend Neal Cassady, roaming the country in a quest for self-knowledge and experience.
+This classic novel follows Kerouac’s years travelling the North American continent with his friend Neal Cassady, roaming the country in a quest for self-knowledge and experience.
 I’ve always wanted to see more of America, and this book fuels that need even more.

 Favourite quote: “Nothing behind me, everything ahead of me, as is ever so on the road.”

 by Bill Bryson